 Meanwhile, the Independent Food Aid Network (IFAN) is a group of nearly 930 grassroots food banks supporting communities across the UK.
 You can find your local IFAN venue using this interactive map or by getting in touch with email@example.com for more information on how to donate.

-There are other options as well of course.
-The big supermarket chains often have a food bank collection centre in their bigger stores making it easy to donate to a food bank while doing your weekly shop.
+Most supermarket chains have a food bank collection box in their bigger stores making it easy to donate while doing your weekly shop.

 Subscribe to The Big Issue

 From just £3 per week